HomeLatest NewsCyber SecurityVeeam launches data resilience maturity model to bridge cybersecurity gaps

 The new model follows research conducted by Veeam and & Company, which identifies a significant gap between how resilient organisations believe they are and their actual readiness.

-While 30% of CIOs that they believe their organisations are above average in data resilience, fewer than 10% meet that standard in practice.
+While 30% of CIOs report that they believe their organisations are above average in data resilience, fewer than 10% meet that standard in practice.
 The report highlights the financial risks of underestimating resilience: IT downtime is estimated to cost the Global 2000 $400 billion annually, with individual companies losing up to $200 million per outage due to disruptions and recovery costs.

 Advertisement